On the 3-colorability of triangle-free and fork-free graphs: Outline of proof techniques

-Our proof of Theorem~\ref{thm:main_theorem} proceeds in the following manner: Suppose for contradiction that the assertion is false.
-Let $G$ be a \{$K_3$, fork\}-free graph with $\chi(G) \geq 4$ and, subject to this, $|V(G)|$ is minimum. \begin{itemize} \item We show that $G$ is $3$-connected and, for any $5$-cycle $C$ in $G$ and distinct vertices $u_1,u_2\in N^2(C)$, $G$ has no independent paths of length $2$ from both $u_1$ and $u_2$ to some vertex on $C$.
-This is done in Section \ref{sec:independent_paths}.
+\begin{itemize} \item We show that $G$ is $3$-connected and, for any $5$-cycle $C$ in $G$ and distinct vertices $u_1,u_2\in N^2(C)$, $G$ has no independent paths of length $2$ from both $u_1$ and $u_2$ to the same vertex on $C$.
+This is proved in Section \ref{sec:independent_paths}.

 \item We then consider $5$-cycles $C$ in $G$ that minimize $\left|N^{\geq 2}(C)\right|$ (such $5$-cycles are called \textit{good} $5$-cycles).
 We will derive useful properties about the structure of $G$ around a good $5$-cycle.
 This is done in Section \ref{sec:good_cycle}.